 Board Meetings and Attendance

-The Bank’s total compensation approach, which includes the variable remuneration policy, sets out the Bank’s policy on remuneration for Directors and senior management, and the key factors that are taken into account in setting the policy.
+The Bank’s total compensation approach, which includes the variable remuneration policy, sets out the Bank’s policy on remuneration for Approved persons and material risk-takers, and the key factors that are taken into account in setting the policy.

 The Bank has adopted regulations concerning Sound Remuneration Practices issued by the Central Bank of Bahrain and ensures that its variable remuneration framework is in line with CBB requirement.
 It is the Bank’s basic compensation philosophy to provide a competitive level of total compensation to attract and retain qualified and competent employees.
 The Bank’s variable remuneration policy will be driven primarily by a performance-based culture that aligns employee interests with those of the shareholders of the Bank.